HelmyBlub/chatSim/tasks.md

 Tasks:
-- fix starving
 - add first sounds?
-    - do i download sounds from the interner or create them myself
-        - internet:
-            - a lot of free sounds available
-            - maybe hard to get all sounds witht he same "vibe", like belonging to the same game?
-        - doing myself
-            - does maybe not sound good?
-            - all has the same vibe as done by myself?
-    - idea: start with sounds by myself. can consider them placeholders, can be easily replaced with new sound files
-        - if my own voiced sound is to bad, i can take a placeholder sound from the internet
     - how does sound...
         - work on higher speeds
             - if sound can be speed up, play until some speed cap.